Tag

 No privacy shutter

 It’s a bit expensive, but you’re getting a lot of value out of this investment.
-The Ring Stick Up Cam Pro is designed to work both indoors and outside – giving it plenty of versatility.
+The Ring Stick Up Cam Pro is designed to both indoors and outside – giving it plenty of versatility.
 Along with its weatherproofing, the camera offers HDR video and films in 1080p, supports two-way audio, and is easy to install thanks to its wire-free setup.

 One minor sticking point is its lack of a built-in privacy shutter.
 That might be an issue if you’re using it indoors, though you can quickly toggle alerts off and disarm the camera from the Ring smartphone app.
 But if you have it installed outside, you likely won’t miss the feature.
 You’ll also want to spring for a monthly Ring subscription to unlock additional features such as cloud saves and smart alerts.